 Subject to this board-level oversight, management is responsible for developing the strategies and the day-to-day decisions and activities regarding how expenditures and advocacy activities can further PG&E's business objectives, and best serve the interests of customers, shareholders, employees, and the public.

-Consistent with company values, PG&E is committed to full compliance with both the letter and the spirit of all federal, state, local, and foreign political laws and to maintaining the highest ethical standards in the way we conduct our business.
-Outside legal experts periodically review PG&E's political activity, as well as PG&E's political policies and practices.
+Consistent with company values and our Employee Code of Conduct, PG&E and its employees are committed to full compliance with both the letter and the spirit of all federal, state, local, and foreign political laws and to maintaining the highest ethical standards in the way we conduct our business.
+PG&E will only make political contributions that comply with the law and PG&E's Political Contributions Policy and Procedures.
+Outside legal experts also periodically review PG&E's political activity, as well as PG&E's political policies and practices, and PG&E's political contributions program is regularly reviewed internally.

 Along with civic, charitable and volunteer activities, employees can participate in the political process.
 All eligible employees may make voluntary contributions to the company's political action committees: PG&E Corporation Employees EnergyPAC and Pacific Gas and Electric Company State and Local PAC.
 PAC contributions go directly to support candidates for elective office at both the federal and state levels.
 By law, PG&E cannot use corporate funds to make contributions to federal candidates.